vmeirelle/ufob-resmat2-cargasdevento-app/README.md

 1. **Installation**:
    - Clone this repository to your local machine.
-   - Open the solution in Visual Studio (or your preferred IDE).
+   - Open the buil executable.
 2. **Usage**:
    - Build and run the application.
    - Input the required parameters.